fosslinux/fmt-md-table/README.md

 This automatically adds spaces to the end of each column so the raw markdown is more readable.

-hope this helps someone out there :3
+Hope this helps someone out there :3